Converter (Three-Phase)

 Details

-The value that the block uses to calculate the Reverse recovery time, trr.
+The value that the block uses to calculate Reverse recovery time, trr.
 This value must be greater than 1

 Dependencies